 Summer Health Profession Education Program (SHPEP)

 SHPEP is a free 6-week summer enrichment program focused on improving access to information and resources for college students interested in the health professions.
 SHPEP’s goal is to strengthen the academic proficiency and career development of students underrepresented in the health professions and prepare them for a successful application and matriculation to health professions schools.

 SHPEP is implemented at 12 program sites across the nation.
-Each site provides scholars with academic enrichment in the basic sciences and math, clinical experiences, career development activities, learning and study skills seminars, financial planning; wellness and virtual hands-on activities.
+Each site provides scholars with academic enrichment in the basic sciences and math, career development activities, learning and study skills seminars, financial planning; wellness and virtual hands-on activities.
 SHPEP at the University of Washington is a collaboration of the Schools of Medicine, Dentistry and Public Health.